-O. Under the Influence, Affected by, or Impaired by drugs or alcohol means the presence of drugs or alcohol
+O. Under the Influence, Affected by, or Impaired by drugs or alcohol

 9. DISCIPLINE AND DISMISSAL

 9.1 Disciplinary Action

 Violations of standards will result in disciplinary action.
 Disciplinary response may range from informal action (counseling, reminder, verbal warning), to more formal action (written reprimand, suspension, dismissal), depending upon the nature and seriousness of the offense.
 Disciplinary measures may be progressive, but not in all cases.
 This policy does not specify the step or response that must occur at any stage of the disciplinary process.
 Each individual and circumstance will call for a tailored response and managerial judgment.